AgNess-G/openrag/Arch/diagram.md

 # OpenRAG Ingestion Architecture — Evolution Diagram

-Compares three generations of the ingestion architecture: the original dual-path system, the first composable design (Redis-backed), and the final composable design (Ray-backed).
+Compares two generations of the ingestion architecture: the original dual-path system and the composable pipeline with Ray.

 ---